ryman1/keeweb-wiki/Configuration.md

   }],
   "showOnlyFilesFromConfig": false, // allow to open only files from config, remove previously opened files "plugins": [{ // if you want to auto-install some plugins
-    "url": "" // plugin url (you can also add "manifest", if to enforce publicKey validation) }]
+    "url": "" // plugin url (you can also add "manifest" to enforce publicKey validation) }]
 }
 ```